-Assessment of the adequacy of capital: For assessing Capital Adequacy, the Bank has adopted Standardized Approach for Credit Risk measurement, standardized (Rule Based) Approach for Market Risk measurement and Basic Indicator Approach for Operational Risk measurement.
+Assessment of the Adequacy of Capital: For assessing Capital Adequacy, the Bank has adopted Standardized Approach for Credit Risk measurement, standardized (Rule Based) Approach for Market Risk measurement and Basic Indicator Approach for Operational Risk measurement.

 The Bank focuses on strengthening risk management and control environment rather than increasing capital to cover up weak risk management and control practices.
-UCB has been generating most of its incremental capital from retention of profit (stock dividend and statutory reserve transfer etc.) and issuance of Subordinated Bond to support incremental growth of Risk Weighted Assets (RWA).
+UCB has been generating most of its incremental capital from retention of profit (stock dividend and statutory reserve transfer etc.) and issuance of Perpetual and Subordinated Bond to support incremental growth of Risk Weighted Assets (RWA).
 Besides meeting regulatory capital requirement, the Bank maintains adequate capital to absorb material risks foreseen.
 Therefore, the Bank's Capital to Risk Weighted Asset Ratio (CRAR) remains consistently within the comfort zone.
-During the year 2020, the CRAR ranges from 14.77% to 14.94% on consolidated basis and from 14.51% to 14.92% on solo basis against the regulatory requirement (with Buffer) of 12.50% of RWA.
-Risk Management Division (RMD) under the guidance of the Board of Directors/Risk

-Management Committee of the Board of Directors, the SRP Team/Executive Risk Management Committee and Basel implementation Unit of the Bank is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.
+During the year 2021, the CRAR stood from 14.42% to 13.47% on consolidated basis and from 14.34% to 13.64% on solo basis against the regulatory requirement (with Buffer) of 12.50% of RWA.
+Risk Management Division (RMD) under the guidance of the Board of Directors/Risk Management Committee of the Board of Directors, the SRP Team/Executive Risk Management Committee and Basel implementation Unit of the Bank is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.

-The Minimum Capital Requirement and Capital to Risk-weighted Asset Ratio (CRAR) of the Bank as on December 31, 2020 are as under;
+The Minimum Capital Requirement and Capital to Risk-weighted Asset Ratio (CRAR) of the Bank as on December 31, 2021 are as under:

-Particulars Solo Consolidated Capital requirement for Credit Risk 29,426.46 29,635.51 Capital requirement for Market Risk 905.00 1,123.14 Capital requirement for Operational Risk 3,340.49 3,414.33 Total Capital Requirement under Pillar-I 33,671.95 34,172.97 Capital to Risk-weighted Asset Ratio (CRAR) 14.92% 14.94% Requirement of Capital to Risk-weighted Asset Ratio (CRAR) with Capital Conservation Buffer 12.50% 12.50% Common Equity Tier 1 Capital to Risk-weighted Asset Ratio 8.57% 8.64% Requirement of Common Equity Tier 1 Capital Ratio 4.50% 4.50% Tier 1 Capital to Risk-weighted Asset Ratio 8.57% 8.64% Requirement of Tier 1 Capital Ratio with Capital Conservation Buffer 8.50% 8.50% Tier 2 Capital to Risk-weighted Asset Ratio 6.35% 6.30% Capital Conservation Buffer 2.57% 2.64% Available Capital under Pillar 2 Requirement 16,559.65 16,866.55
+(BDT in million) Particulars Solo Consolidated Capital requirement for Credit Risk 33,919.28 33,973.51 Capital requirement for Market Risk 1,096.01 1,226.97 Capital requirement for Operational Risk 3,659.08 3,787.01 Total Capital Requirement under Pillar-I 38,674.38 38,987.49 Capital to Risk-weighted Asset Ratio (CRAR) 13.64% 13.47% Requirement of Capital to Risk-weighted Asset Ratio (CRAR) with Capital Conservation Buffer 12.50% 12.50% Common Equity Tier 1 Capital to Risk-weighted Asset Ratio 7.85% 7.76% Requirement of Common Equity Tier 1 Capital Ratio 4.50% 4.50% Tier 1 Capital to Risk-weighted Asset Ratio 8.89% 8.79% Requirement of Tier 1 Capital Ratio with Capital Conservation Buffer 8.50% 8.50% Tier 2 Capital to Risk-weighted Asset Ratio 4.76% 4.68% Percentage of Capital Conservation Buffer 2.89% 2.79% Amount of Capital Requirement for Capital Conservation Buffer 9,668.59 9,746.87 Available Capital under Pillar 2 Requirement 4,417.97 3,776.73